Are you an adviser? Go to Unbiased Pro

 What is a self-invested personal pension (SIPP)?

-A self-invested personal pension (SIPP) gives you more control over how your pension pot is invested or grows interest.
+A self-invested personal pension (SIPP) gives you more control over how your pension is invested (compared to workplace or other personal pensions).

 The right option for you will depend on a number of factors, including your appetite for risk, the kinds of returns you’re looking for, how long you have until you retire and whether you’re willing to lock the funds away.

-Comparatively, a property investment can offer both a regular income stream and capital growth.
+A well-chosen rental property can provide you with a regular income and the potential for capital growth.

 Can I manage my pension digitally?

-Technology has changed how many live and work, and pensions are not exempt.
+Technology has changed how many live and work, and pensions are no exception.

 If you’d like to manage your pension digitally and make investments and savings from the comfort of your sofa, many companies offer this via their apps.